 The quicker that working together and spending time together gets a team through these phases, the quicker a team is at their peak productivity levels in the “Performing” stage. *This is also a cycle that can be started over, but once again, the faster you can move through stages – the quicker you are back to a productive state.

-2 - Create memories, to share
+2 – Create Memories Together

-In this thesis, that talks about transactive memory, the more time you spend together, the more easily a pair or group of people is able to recognize each person’s unique abilities and natural strengths.
+In this thesis, which talks about transactive memory, the more time you spend together, the more easily a pair or group of people is able to recognize each person’s unique abilities and natural strengths.
 While this process eventually happens when working with a team regardless, sharing experiences speeds up the process.
-As you are learning about each other's’ uniqueness you are increasing your social and emotional intelligence as team, something that HBR has written on many times including this article.
+As you are learning about each other’s uniqueness you are increasing your social and emotional intelligence as team, something that HBR has written on many times including this article.

 Aside from fancy science-y talk, shared memories simply gives a team a common experience to look back on and share together.
 There even becomes shared words and language that gets associated with the experience and memory.
 This can be especially helpful for remote organizations that typically only communicate online.
 Most articles on remote teams like this one, explain how it is best to get together in person periodically to help the team take shape and work best together.

 Jumping into giving and receiving feedback as a team is hard when you’ve only been in the “work” environment.
 Trust is something that takes time, and certainly a certain base level of a relationship.
-This HBR article discusses exactly that, along with other ways to build a feedback rich culture.
+This HBR article discusses exactly that, along with other ways to build a feedback-rich culture.

 4 – Sharing an experience means a better experience